|Purpose:||Remove aliases from the alias list|

 TCC maintains a list of the aliases that you have defined.
 The UNALIAS command will remove aliases from that list.
 UNALIAS supports wildcards in the alias name.

-For example, to remove the alias DDIR:
+To remove the alias DDIR:

 To remove all the aliases: